AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 Rules with `$cookie` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS, and AdGuard for Safari.

+In AdGuard Browser Extension MV3, the work of `$cookie` rules with parameters is done on the content script side.
+But since we can no longer hang a blocking listener on events, all of these actions happen asynchronously, and therefore not all changes to cookies will have time to be applied before they are sent to the server.

 :::